contractlevel/compliance/README.md

 # Contract Level Compliance

+**This project is unaudited and therefore not ready for production.**

 This project is a framework for implementing regulatory compliance in smart contracts.
 The two key contracts in this system are `CompliantRouter` and `CompliantLogic`.
 The `CompliantRouter` contract can be interacted with to request the KYC status of an address and automatically route the result to a client-defined implementation of the `CompliantLogic` contract.

 ## Table of Contents